[StATS]: Inputting a two-by-two table into SPSS (created 1999-09-18)

-By the way, if you tried to use the crosstabs procedure without weighting, you would get exactly one observation in each cell.
-Pretty boring, eh?
+- you would get exactly one observation in each cell.
+Pretty boring

 Jinxed Jason can’t figure out how to enter data from a two by two table into SPSS.
 Professor Mean explains that you need three variables to represent a two by two table.
 The first variable indicates the specific column of your table and the second variable indicates the specific row (or vice versa).
 The third variable indicates the count or frequency for each intersection of row and column.
 You do not include the row or column totals in your data entry.
 You can then select Analyze | Descriptive Statistics | Crosstabs from the SPSS menu to analyze the data from your two by two table.
 You get additional analyses by selecting the Risk and/or Chi-square option boxes.

 - Incidence and risk factors for ventricular septal defect in “low risk” neonates.
 Sands AJ